google/WebFundamentals/src/content/en/updates/posts/2016/06/webrtc-ecdsa.markdown

 }
 </style>

-<p class="intro">You can now choose which type of cryptographic certificate to use for setting up a WebRTC peer connection.</p>
+<p class="intro">From Chrome 52, WebRTC uses a much more efficient and secure algorithm for certificate (RTCCertificate) generation: ECDSA.
+In addition, RTCCertificates can now be stored with IndexedDB.</p>

+RTCCertificates are the self-signed certificates used in the [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security) handshake when setting up a WebRTC peer connection.
+(DTLS is an implementation of the cryptographic protocol [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) for datagram protocols such as [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol), which is used by WebRTC.)

 Until recently, WebRTC used RSA-1024 keys for certificates.
 There are several disadvantages with these keys: